-You can use The Good and the Beautiful’s Level K Primer with children who already know the alphabet and the primary sounds for most letters, how to count to 10, and basic shapes and colors.
-The publisher believes that some pre-kindergartners are ready for the Level K Primer, but this might also be the starting place for some first graders who have not already had prior reading instruction.
-In this review, I’ll discuss the Level K Primer as it might be used for pre-k or kindergarten since that is the publisher’s expectation.
-You can use The Good and the Beautiful's free Language Arts Course Level Assessment if you need help determining the right level for your child.
+You can use The Good and the Beautiful’s Level K Primer as your complete curriculum with children who already know the alphabet and the primary sounds for most letters, how to count to 10, and basic shapes and colors.
+The publisher believes that some pre-kindergartners are ready for the Level K Primer, but I think that this might also be the starting place for reading instruction for some first graders who have not already begun to learn phonics.
+The Good and the Beautiful's Language Arts & Literature: Level K should be used after this course, whether that be in kindergarten or beyond.

-The Level K Primer set includes the Level K Primer: Course Book, My First Reading Book, and 20 songs.
+The Level K Primer set includes the Level K Primer: Course Book, My First Reading Book, and 20 learning songs.
 The course book and the reader can be purchased as either printed books or downloadable files, while the songs are only available as downloadable files.

 When you purchase the Level K Primer, you receive a free download link for the 20 songs.
 The songs teach the sounds of the letters, including both long and short vowel sounds.
 These songs are not scheduled into the lessons, so it is up to you to determine if and when to use them.

 The Level K Primer adds an interesting twist by including images of a few paintings and using them for children to practice phonics.
-For instance, in Lesson 15, a painting of a girl alongside a dog with an umbrella in its mouth is used as the parent asks the child questions such as: “What letter does UMBRELLA start with?”, “What letter does the word HAT start with?”, and “What letter does the word HAT end with?”
-(Lesson 15).
+For instance, in Lesson 15, a painting of a girl alongside a dog with an umbrella in its mouth is used as the parent asks the child questions such as: “What letter does UMBRELLA start with?”, “What letter does the word HAT start with?”, and “What letter does the word HAT end with?.”

 While most courses from The Good and the Beautiful have Christian content, I found none in this course.

 The Level K Primer seems very advanced for pre-kindergartners.
-It wasn’t that long ago that the content of this course was considered kindergarten and first-grade-level material.
+It wasn’t that long ago that the content of this course was considered appropriate for kindergarten and first grade.
 Some pre-k children will not yet have the fine motor skills to be able to do even the small amount of writing and cutting required, and some won’t be able to sit still long enough for the lessons.
 While you can break up the lessons into shorter sessions, don’t be overzealous about having a pre-k child complete this course, since he or she might not be developmentally ready for a year or more.
 On the other hand, if your child is ready for early academics, the Level K Primer offers an attractive option that is easy to use.